To PepsiCo:

 PepsiCo also makes political contributions with corporate funds in some jurisdictions, such as cities and states in the U.S., where permitted by law.

-All CCF and corporate contributions are approved by an executive Corporate Affairs committee led by the Corporate Senior Vice President, Public Policy and Government Affairs.
-All such political contributions are distributed in a non-partisan manner to U.S. candidates, political parties, other political committees and ballot measure committees.
+All of PepsiCo's political contributions are distributed in a non-partisan manner consistent with the contribution factors discussed below.
 Moreover, all such contributions must be made and reported in accordance with applicable federal, state and local campaign finance laws.

 PepsiCo has developed processes designed to ensure corporate accountability in all political contributions, both corporate and those from the CCF:

-- PepsiCo employees must obtain approval from the Corporate Senior Vice President, Public Policy and Government Affairs before making political contributions of corporate funds.
+- PepsiCo employees must obtain approval from a Corporate Affairs committee chaired by a Government Affairs & Corporate Citizenship Vice President before making political contributions of corporate or CCF funds.

 - All contributions must be reviewed by expert outside counsel to ensure legal compliance.